MarijnSt/soccermatics-project-2/readme.md

 ![Distribution of xD and Danger Passes per 90](./distribution_of_metrics_by_role.png)

 In terms of danger on the ball the distribution does make a lot of sense: goalkeepers are not very dangerous and neither are most defenders.
 The more dangerous players are in midfield and in attack.
-With midfielders edging out the attackers as they are often the players creating the most dangerous chances.
+With midfielders edging out the attackers as they are often the players creating the opportunities for attackers to finish.